-The Fund may invest in natural resource companies or in securities, derivatives and income or royalty trusts based on commodities, such as oil and gas, precious metals or cryptocurrencies, and will be affected by changes in commodity prices.
+The Funds may invest in natural resource companies or in securities, derivatives and income or royalty trusts based on commodities, such as oil and gas, precious metals or cryptocurrencies, and will be affected by changes in commodity prices.
 For clarity, the Fund will not invest directly in cryptocurrencies.
 Commodity prices tend to be cyclical and can move dramatically in short periods of time.
 In addition, new discoveries or changes in government regulations can affect the price of commodities.
+The Funds are permitted to invest up to 100% of their NAV in physical commodities.